Drop shadow

 Inset drop shadows are a type which draws the shadows inside the element.
 This allows the interface element to appear as if it is sunken into the interface.

+Photo editing

+In photo editing or photography post-production, a drop shadow may be added right beneath a model or product in the image.
+It is used to create contrast between the background and the subject.
+To add a drop shadow, retouchers use graphic editing tools like Adobe Photoshop.

+Drop shadows are often used as a visual effect in e-commerce.
+This is done to improve the presentation of product images and create depth in the image.

 Use

 Generally, window managers which are capable of compositing allow drop shadow effects, whereas incapable window managers do not.
 In some operating systems like macOS, drop shadow is used to differentiate between active and inactive windows.